AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXBasicObjectExtensions/Name.md

 CAEXBasicObjectExtensions.Name Method
 =====================================
-Gets a names for the specified caex wrapper object.
+Gets a names for the specified CAEX wrapper object.
 If the specified object is a [CAEXObject][1], the Name is returned; otherwise the TagName of the CAEX item.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)